gaborbata/jsame4k/README.md

 HTML5 port
 ----------
-A HTML5/JavaScript port has also been created of the game (using the the `canvas` element).
+An HTML5/JavaScript port has also been created of the game (using the the `canvas` element).

 It can be found in the `jsame4k-html5` folder.